trasukg/utils-for-aprs/README.md

 2.2.3 - Added required dependency on 'bluebird'.
 2.2.4 - Fixed a problem with ServerSocketKISSFrameEndpoint.
 2.2.5 - Fixed formatting problem in package.JSON
 2.2.6 - Refactored etc to remove bugs flagged by SonarQube.
 2.2.7 - Made 'serialport' library optional, and lazy-loaded.
+2.2.8 - Updated many dependencies to remove security vulnerabilities exposed by 'npm audit'.